Data Protection Notice

 • Provide savings, loan, transaction and other financial and educational services to you as a member;

-• Process your Life Saving, Loan Protection or Death Benefit Insurance claims and associated payments;
+• Process your Life Saving, Loan Protection or Death Benefit Insurance claims and associated payments.
+Please note this can involve us processing health related personal data, which is special category data;

 • Keep our records up to date to contact you when required and provide the best customer service;